GloriousOffice/go-backup/README.md

 =========

 go-backup is a backup tool.
-go-backup places special emphasis on *data integrity* and stores cryptographic check sums with ever backup.
+go-backup places special emphasis on *data integrity* and stores cryptographic checksums with every backup.

 Workflow
 --------